 Sertig village is undoubtedly one of the most popular excursions for visitors to Davos.
 Set again the backdrop of breathtaking mountain scenery, a mighty waterfall and a splendid mountain church, it simply cannot fail to enchant visitors.
 Indulge yourself with some of the fine delicacies on offer in the Walserhuus or Bergführer restaurants.
 The hourly post bus finally returns you to Davos.

-Key figures for the last 12 months (since August 2015)
+Key figures for the last 12 months (since Oktober 2015)

 List view (without GEO map) of the tour together with other tours